jnijeremy/blog/_posts/2015-12-30-CPP-Reference.md

 Internal **static** variables provides private, permanent storage within a single function.

 ***
-自动变量
+automatic variable 自动变量

-**Automatic variables are internal to a function; they come into existence when the function is entered, and disappear when nit is left.**
+**Automatic variables are internal to a function; they come into existence when the function is entered, and disappear when it left.**

 An automatic variable declared and initialized in a block is initialized each time the block is entered.
 And remain in existence until the matching right brace.